rubb34duc713/wow-ai-tool/README.md

 ## Environment variables

-Create a `.env` file in the project root with the following keys (Vercel needs the same values in its **Environment Variables** settings):
+Create a `.env` file in the project root with the following keys and add the exact same values in Vercel → **Project → Settings → Environment Variables**:

 ```bash
 PUBLIC_SUPABASE_URL=...